Al Ansar FC

-Ansar is the most successful club in the country, having won the Lebanese Premier League 14 times and the Lebanese FA Cup 15 times.
+Ansar is the most successful club in the country, having won the Lebanese Premier League 15 times and the Lebanese FA Cup 16 times, both domestic records.
+They have also won the Lebanese Federation Cup twice, the Lebanese Elite Cup twice and the Lebanese Super Cup six times.
 Ansar's major rivalry is with Nejmeh; dubbed the Beirut derby, it is the most anticipated game in Lebanon.

-While club's support comes in majority from the Sunni Muslim community in Beirut, the club has fans of all faiths from all around the country; they had been funded by Rafic Hariri and Salim Diab until 2005.
+The club is primarily supported by the Sunni Muslim community; they had been funded by Rafic Hariri and Salim Diab until 2005.
 Nabil Badr has been the club's president and main patron since 2012.

 History

 Early history

 In 1948, a group of young Beirutis set up the first administrative board at the club headed by Mustafa Al-Shami.
 Three years Misbah Dougan, then head of the administrative board, formally requested an official licence for the club allowing them to play football on all Lebanese grounds.
 They were to be called "Al-Intisar", Arabic for "Victory", however a club with that name was already present.
-Mustafa Al-Shami proposed "Ansar" in remembrance of the supporters of the prophet Muhammad.
+Mustafa Al-Shami proposed "Ansar" in remembrance of the supporters of the Islamic prophet Muhammad.

 Initially, Ansar was known as a Mount Lebanon team, rather than a team from Beirut.
 This is because, as Beirut had already too many clubs, the Federation decided to relocate Ansar to Ghobeiry.
 In 1965, Ansar moved to Beirut and won the 1966 Lebanese Second Division promotion play-offs, gaining promotion to the Lebanese Premier League for the following season.

 Recent history

 Ansar were crowned champions of the 2020–21 Lebanese Premier League by beating Nejmeh 2–1 in the Beirut derby in the last matchday; they won their 14th title, their first since 2007.
 They made the season a double, after beating Nejmeh in the Lebanese FA Cup final.
+Ansar won their 15th title in the 2024–25 season.